The Shul of Bal Harbour: Membership and services

 The congregation membership has 700 families representing 3,000 people.
 Programming includes adult education, programs for Latin American Jewry, early childhood, and five daily minyans.

 The Shul is also the headquarters for the Aleph Institute, an organization assisting Jewish prisoners and military personnel, also founded by Lipskar.

-Surfside Condominium collapse

 After the Surfside condominium collapse, The Shul raised over $500,000 for families of the victims and distributed aid to displaced community members.